cerebralideas/Cerebral-Coding-Guide/css-guide.md

 			**Remember: Don't hack the stylesheet** to fix this; you may win battles but never the war.
 Just alter the HTML using one of the suggestions below.

-			a.
-Comment method: It's a great method for when you have just a few elements that require zero whitespace.
+			1. Comment method: It's a great method for when you have just a few elements that require zero whitespace.
 If you are doing it for more than two or three elements, then use a different method.
 Make sure to leave a note as to why the comment is there.

 					<body>
 						<header>Header Stuff</header>